 The fluid density (we show $c_s(\bs{r})$ as a proxy to $n$) assumes the annular shape characteristic of polariton vortices.
-The density is high enough to enable the nonlinear regime of interactions over $r\in\left[25,70\right]\SI{}{\micro\meter}$. { Note that, due to crossing of the radial and sound velocities at $r=\SI{71}{\micro\meter}$, one could worry about the presence of an acoustic horizon emitting Hawking radiation, which could interfere with the superradiant effect we are interested in.
+The density is high enough to enable the nonlinear regime of interactions over $r\in\left[20,67\right]\SI{}{\micro\meter}$. { Note that, due to crossing of the radial and sound velocities at $r=\SI{71}{\micro\meter}$, one could worry about the presence of an acoustic horizon emitting Hawking radiation, which could interfere with the superradiant effect we are interested in.
 However, in the region where this horizon could form, the density of the fluid is extremely low, and consequently there is no significant Hawking radiation.}

 The phase $\phi_{p}(r,\theta)$, shown in Fig.~\ref{fig:fig_num_vort_pol} \textbf{b)}, features 15 jumps from 0 to $2\pi$, indicating finite circulation of the phase along any given radius.
 The negligible curvature of phase jumps along $r$ in the high-density region manifests the near zero radial velocity $\tv_r$ of the fluid, as confirmed by the corresponding orange line nearing zero in Fig.~\ref{fig:fig_num_vort_pol} \textbf{f)}.
-This implies that, in this configuration, $\bs{\tv}=v_\theta\hat{\bs\theta}$.
-In our driven-dissipative fluid, the frequency detuning $\delta$ contributes to a gap between positive- and negative-norm modes (see also Appendix~\ref{app:dispbogo} for a discussion about the gap).
-Because of this gap, negative-norm modes oscillate at positive laboratory-frame frequencies for $r\leq r_e=\SI{40}{\micro\meter}$, inside $r_{|\bs{\tv}|=c_s}=\SI{43}{\micro\meter}$ where the azimuthal and sound velocities cross. $r_e$ defines the ergosurface that bounds the ergoregion in our numerical configuration.
+This implies that, in this configuration, $\bs{\tv}=v_\theta\hat{\bs\theta}$, so that in the relativistic analogy~\cite{visser_acoustic_1998}, the acoustic ergosurface in the simulation lies at $r_e=r_{v_\theta=c_s}=\SI{43}{\micro\meter}$.